nitecon/logarithmic/README.md

 - **CI/CD Pipelines**: Track build and deployment logs in real-time
 - **Testing**: Monitor test execution logs with automatic error highlighting
 - **Production Monitoring**: Keep an eye on production logs with session-based organization
+- **AI-Assisted Debugging**: Use Claude or other AI agents to analyze logs and find issues faster

 ## 🤝 Contributing